ubc-willamette-lcm-team/WVSInjunctionAnalysis.io/README.md

     ...
 ```

-Once you have edited the Rmarkdown file, rendered it to html, and optionally updated the `_site.yml` file, push the changes to the GitHub repository.
+Once you have edited the R Markdown file, rendered it to html, and optionally updated the `_site.yml` file, push the changes to the GitHub repository.
 After a few minutes the webpage should update to reflect the updates.

-See the documentation for rmarkdown, particularly the `render_site` function, for more details.
+See the documentation for the `rmarkdown` R library, particularly the `render_site` function, for more details.